Joy

 “Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off every encumbrance and the sin that so easily entangles, and let us run with endurance the race set out for us.

-We don’t have to rely on His fleshly presence as in the days He was on this earth.
+We do not long for the Baby in the manger.
+We don’t have to rely on His fleshly presence as in the days of His earthly ministry.
 Because He lives inside of us, building His kingdom of righteousness, He is ever-present.
 The kingdom of God is within us, and He brought it!
 We, like David, can always go to Him.
 David had many dark times, regardless of the eternal promises given to him by God.
 We see in the Psalms how he took his troubles to the Lord and celebrated in His presence:

 “You make known to me the path of life; in your presence, there is fullness of joy; at your right hand are pleasures forevermore.”
 Psalms 16:11 ESV